bordjoski/zkp-fsh/README.md

 1. Define agreement (which by default uses 1024-bit prime number) and has default strength 1\
 `const agreement = await zkpfsh.Agreement.generateAgreement();`\
-If you would like to generate agreement with 512-bit prime number and strength 1.5:\
+If agreement with 512-bit prime number and strength 1.5 is required:\
 `const agreement = await zkpfsh.Agreement.generateAgreement(512, 1.5);`\
 Strength can be in range 1 - 2 and it affects size of proof (produced by Client) and size of proof request (produced by Verifier)